Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Freeze: Store the chicken in the freezer for 2-3 months.
 Thaw in the fridge overnight, or in a bag submerged in cold water on the counter, before reheating the tandoori chicken in the oven.

 What To Serve With Tandoori Chicken

-Serve tandoori chicken in the oven with a simple side:
+Serve this Indian cuisine with a simple side:

-- Garnishes – Don’t forget plenty of cilantro and lime!
+- Garnishes – I recommend fresh cilantro and lime wedges or slices.
 Sliced red onions also go well.

-- Rice – Regular rice is the classic option, but I prefer cauliflower rice or miracle rice for a healthier version.
+- Rice – Regular rice is the classic option.
+I usually choose cauliflower rice (or even cilantro lime cauliflower rice) myself for a healthier version.

 - Naan – The iconic side to almost every Indian dish!
-You can make regular naan, or a healthier version is keto naan.
+You can make regular naan, or almond flour naan for a gluten-free option.

-- Vegetables – Maybe not part of the traditional Indian tandoori chicken meal, but I can’t resist veggies with everything.
+- Vegetables – Maybe not part of the traditional meal, but I can’t resist veggies with everything.
 Try roasted vegetables or stir fry vegetables.

 Easy Tandoori Chicken Recipe In The Oven

 You'll love this crispy, easy tandoori chicken recipe, made with a simple marinade using Greek yogurt, lime, garlic, and garam masala.